jumpnow/jumpnowtek-site/_posts/2016-03-07-Working-with-the-Gumstix-Pi-Dev-board.md

 tags: [linux, gumstix, rpi compute, yocto]
 ---

-[Gumstix][gumstix] makes a [RPi Compute Module][rpi-compute] development board that can be used as an alternative to the [Compute Module IO Board V3][rpi-compute-module-dev-kit] from the Raspberry Pi foundation.
+[Gumstix][gumstix] makes a [RPi Compute Module][rpi-compute3] development board that can be used as an alternative to the [Compute Module IO Board V3][rpi-compute-module-dev-kit] from the Raspberry Pi foundation.

 The Gumstix [Pi Compute Development Board][gumstix-pi-dev-board] is just one example of a custom board that can be designed using [Gepetto][gumstix-gepetto] their online board design/layout tool.